Richa-hub47/Job-Portal-App/README.md

 # Job-Portal-App
 A job portal app to find details about various part time jobs available.

+# Screenshots